Art therapy: Post-traumatic stress disorder

+Depression

+"Depression is considered a mood disorder characterized by distorted or inconsistent emotional states that interfere with an individual's ability to function".
+Since art therapy was originated in the psychotherapy field, just like the other mental health-related issues, art therapy has been a new technique used to help individuals with depression and anxiety.
+Art therapy is not limited to traditional art media, it can range across painting, dancing, writing, knitting, etc.

+Art can be a powerful tool for relieving depression symptoms because it can instill confidence, create room for expression, and foster creativity, which has been linked to decreases in anxiety, rigid behaviors, and even physical ailments, such as heart disease and cancer.
+Art allows individuals to process emotions with which they might not have known they were dealing or help express emotions they were not verbally able to communicate.
+Creativity and creation can both be capable of lending tremendous confidence to an individual, which can lift some of the symptoms of depression.

+In children

 Children who have experienced trauma may benefit from group art therapy.
 The group format is effective in helping survivors develop relationships with others who have experienced similar situations.
-Group art therapy may also be beneficial in helping children with trauma regain trust and social self-esteem.
-Usually, participants who undergo art therapy through group interventions have positive experiences and give their internal feelings validation.
+Group art therapy may also be beneficial in helping children with trauma to regain trust and social self-esteem.
+As children sometimes have a hard time expressing their emotions through words, art therapy gives them an opportunity to do so in another manner, which a therapist can use to determine the type of care the child needs.
+Not only does it benefit therapists, as it helps them create a treatment plan, but it also helps the children express their emotions and alleviate ill feelings.

-Veterans and post-traumatic stress disorder
+In veterans

-Art therapy has an established history of being used to treat veterans, with the American Art Therapy Association documenting its use as early as 1945.
-As with other sources of trauma, combat veterans may benefit from art therapy to access memories and to engage with treatment.
+Art therapy has an established history of being used to treat veterans, with the American Art Therapy Association (AATA) documenting its use as early as 1945.
+As with other sources of trauma, combat veterans may benefit from art therapy to access memories and engage with treatment.
 A 2016 randomized control trial found that art therapy in conjunction with cognitive processing therapy (CPT) was more beneficial than CPT alone.
 Walter Reed Army Medical Center, the National Intrepid Center of Excellence and other Veteran Association institutions use art therapy to help veterans with PTSD.